api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 relay API and receive a signature that can be used to call the `withdraw` function within `PrepaymentDepository`.
-Note that withdrawals must be made through an API call, as deposited amounts are stored and adjusted off-chain in a fully programatic manner by the relay.
+Note that withdrawals must be made through an API call, as deposited amounts are stored and adjusted off-chain in a fully programmatic manner by the relay.
 The balances within `PrepaymentDepository` are only updated upon withdrawal.
 Withdrawal requests must withdraw all available funds and have a 1-hour expiration.